jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 To load the model with the package, we can either set `LazyData=true` in the package [DESCRIPTION](https://github.com/opencpu/tvscore/blob/master/DESCRIPTION), or manually load it using the `data()` function in R. For details on including data in R packages, see [section 1.1.6 of writing R extensions](http://cran.r-project.org/doc/manuals/R-exts.html#Data-in-packages).

 Finally the package contains a scoring function called [`tv`](https://github.com/opencpu/tvscore/blob/master/R/tv.R), which calls out to `predict.gam`.
 The scoring function is what clients will call remotely through the OpenCPU API.
-Below a smart function that supports both data frames as well as CSV files for input:
+We use a smart function that supports both data frames as well as CSV files for input:

 {% highlight r %}
 tv <- function(input){